fabiograsso/WIC-Lab-Milan-202312/013-security.md

 ## Add a user, a group, and an app

-In this lab you will add a user, add a group, and then add the user to the group.
+In this section you will add a user, add a group, and then add the user to the group.
 You will also create a bookmark app in your Okta org.

 ### Add a user